TITLE 77: PUBLIC HEALTH

 f) The local health authority shall notify the Department upon issuing any order for isolation, quarantine or closure.
 The notification shall be made by telephone within three hours after the order is issued unless the Department directs otherwise.

 g) Identifiable data may be released to the extent necessary for the treatment, control, investigation or prevention of diseases and conditions dangerous to the public health.
 Identifiable data can be shared for conditions of public health significance, e.g., as permitted by HIPAA regulations, the Medical Studies Act, and the Health Statistics Act.
 As described in the Health Statistics Act, a Department-approved Institutional Review Board, or its equivalent on the protection of human subjects in research, will review and approve requests from researchers for individually identifiable data.

 h) Procedures Involving Emergency Care Provider

 Every person, employer or local government employing persons rendering emergency care shall designate a contact person or "designated officer" to receive reports from the local health authority.
 The employer shall assure that the designated officer has sufficient training to carry out the duties described in subsection (i), which shall include appropriate procedures for follow-up after occupational exposures to specific diseases specified in subsection (i).

-i) The following apply to: meningococcal disease, infectious pulmonary or laryngeal tuberculosis, diphtheria, plague (Yersinia pestis), rabies, hemorrhagic fevers (e.g., Lassa, Marburg and Ebola):
+i) The following apply to meningococcal disease, infectious pulmonary or laryngeal tuberculosis, diphtheria, plague (Yersinia pestis), rabies, hemorrhagic fevers (e.g., Lassa, Marburg, monkeypox, and Ebola) or an environmental infectious disease risk, such as hantavirus or histoplasmosis, in the location where the patient was attended to:

 1) Health care providers and health care facilities shall, when reporting these diseases, determine and include as part of their report whether an emergency care provider was involved in pre-hospital care for the patient.